RahulDasari1/event_website/README.md

 To participate in Illuminate, follow these steps:

-1. **Registration:** Visit our website [YourWebsiteURL] and complete the registration process.
+1. **Registration:** Visit our website [https://rahuldasari1.github.io/event_website/] and complete the registration process.
 Make sure to provide accurate information and select the events you wish to participate in.
 2. **Event Schedule:** Check the event schedule on our website to stay updated with the timings and locations of various activities and competitions.
 3. **Preparation:** Prepare for your chosen competitions or workshops by brushing up on relevant skills, gathering necessary materials, and familiarizing yourself with the event guidelines.
 4. **Attendance:** Attend the fest on the specified dates and venues.
 Arrive on time for your registered events and make the most out of your participation.